-An employee's salary/wages shall be approved by the County Executive or designee at the time of appointment or when any change is made to the employee's salary.
+An employee's salary/wages and any other form of direct compensation shall be approved by the County Executive or designee at the time of appointment or when any change is made to the employee's salary.
+Changes will be recorded on the county's personnel agenda.